 Save the Children's Early Steps to School Success (ESSS) Program is designed to provide high-quality early childhood development services to young children and families living in under-resourced and underserved communities.
-Key components include home visits that focus on healthy pregnancy and early childhood development; a book bag exchange; fostering positive connections between families and schools; supporting school transitions; and connecting families to services and resources.

 Partnerships funding Early Steps to School Success shall work in collaboration with SC First Steps to ensure full compliance with national model guidelines.
 Fidelity of implementation in SC includes meeting ESSS requirements along with a few SC First Steps specific additions.
 The following guideline includes both the ESSS compliance standards and SC First Steps minimum requirements.